-Tracking the impacts of EU’s oil ban and oil price cap
+Tracking the impacts of G7 & EU’s sanctions on Russian oil

 The EU and the UK banned the seaborne imports of crude oil on December 5, 2022, by far the biggest step to date to cut off the fossil fuel export revenue that is funding and enabling Russia’s barbaric invasion of Ukraine.
-Imports of refined oil products from Russia and containing Russian crude oil are allowed until February 5, 2023.
+Imports of refined oil products from Russia were allowed until February 5, 2023.

 The important questions to track are: